-- Explanations of the scope of this Collective Agreement (Art 1) - Creating a rate fixing tool enabling employees covered by the Agreement to calculate salaries as provided for in this Collective Agreement. - Provisions for working at a back-lit display (Art.
-7) - Content of terms and conditions on penalty payments (Art 7b)
+- Explanations of the scope of this Collective Agreement (Art.
+1); - Creating a rate fixing tool enabling employees covered by the Agreement to calculate salaries as provided for in this Collective Agreement; - Provisions for working at a back-lit display (Art.
+7); - Content of terms and conditions on penalty payments (Art.
+7quater); - Carrying out an analysis and mapping of functions in order to verify whether the existing functions of this Collective Agreement still correspond to the realities on the ground and to the needs of the sector (Art.
+13).